 POTENTIAL IMPACTS MITIGATION MEASURES CONCLUSION Improved Public Transit Service Areawide Transportation Demand Management Signal Synchronization New and Improved Bicycle Facilities Alternative Fuels Livable Communities (communities designed to reduce automobile dependency).
-Selected Intelligent Transportation Systems Traffic Calming e 5.5 Hydrology/Water Quality , Surface Water Implementation of the General Plan will result in the development and redevelopment of residential and non-residential uses in the community.
+Selected Intelligent Transportation Systems Traffic Calming 5.5 Hydrology/Water Quality Surface Water Implementation of the General Plan will result in the development and redevelopment of residential and non- residential uses in the community.
 A majority of this new development will HW1.
-The City will implement Implementation Program COS-1 on an ongoin in response to development proposals.
-Implementation Program COS-1 new development projects and substantial rehabilitation projects to inco Management Practices (BMPs) pursuant to the National Pollutant Disch Elimination System (NPDES) permit to ensure the City complies with a state and federal regulations.
-Measures HW1, HW2, HW3, proporate Best HW4, and HW5 will reduce this potential impact to a level less than occur in the northern portion of the planning area.
+The City will implement Implementation Program COS-1 on an ongoing basis and in response to development proposals.
+Implementation Program COS-1 requires new development projects and substantial rehabilitation projects to incorporate Best Management Practices (BMPs) pursuant to the National Pollutant Discharge Elimination System (NPDES) permit to ensure the City complies with applicable state and federal regulations.
+Implementation of Mitigation Measures HW1, HW2, HW3, HW4, and HW5 will reduce this potential impact to a level less than significant. occur in the northern portion of the planning area.
 Development of this land may contribute additional urban runoff to Gabilan, Santa Rita, Alisal, and Natividad Creeks, as well as the Reclamation Ditch, the Salinas River, and Carr Lake basin.
 HW2.
-The City will implement Implementation Program COS-4 on an ongoin Implementation Program COS-4 requires the City to coordinate with oth jurisdictions and agencies within the County to develop and implement program to inform the public of the harm to the ocean and marine envirocaused by pollutants and litter deposited on the surface of the land that carried in drainage systems, creeks, rivers, and ultimately the ocean. her an education onment The quality of these surface waters may be affected by the development allowed by the General Plan.
+The City will implement Implementation Program COS-4 on an ongoing basis.
+Implementation Program COS-4 requires the City to coordinate with other jurisdictions and agencies within the County to develop and implement an education program to inform the public of the harm to the ocean and marine environment caused by pollutants and litter deposited on the surface of the land that can be carried in drainage systems, creeks, rivers, and ultimately the ocean.
+The quality of these surface waters may be affected by the development allowed by the General Plan.
 Pollutants associated with urban uses, HW3.
-The City will implement Implementation Program S-6 on an ongoing by Implementation Program S-6 requires the City to continue to monitor regoverning the use of pesticides and work with the County Agricultural to promote the responsible use of pesticides. egulations such as oil, grease, pesticides, fertilizers, and detergents will be used HW4.
-The City will implement Implementation Program COS-3 on an ongoin Implementation Program COS-3 requires the City, consistent with Court
+The City will implement Implementation Program S-6 on an ongoing basis.
+Implementation Program S-6 requires the City to continue to monitor regulations governing the use of pesticides and work with the County Agricultural Commission to promote the responsible use of pesticides. such as oil, grease, pesticides, fertilizers, and detergents will be used HW4.
+The City will implement Implementation Program COS-3 on an ongoing basis.
+Implementation Program COS-3 requires the City, consistent with County of